 I know she’s feeling better because this is her “I’m bored stiff” look.
 She lets out a loud sigh, then rests her nose on the bars and just stares at me.

-Annie just had her fifth birthday.
-She has many years ahead of her, so I want to make sure she’s healthy and fit and able to enjoy every last lizard and squirrel she meets!
+Annie just had her fifth birthday and has many years ahead of her.
+I want to make sure she’s healthy and fit and able to enjoy every last lizard and squirrel she meets!
 To that end, I’ve tried to be a responsible and diligent caregiver.
 I made an Excel spreadsheet so I’d know what times she needed her three pain meds and set alarms on my phone to wake me at 12:30am, 3:00am and 4:30am to administer her meds with a morsel of food and then hope I could get back to sleep.
 I put cold compresses from the freezer on her knee to help with the swelling, and when it came time for meals, I sat on the floor in front of her condo and hand-fed her so she wouldn’t have to stand up.
 Through all of this, I heard nary a peep out of my girl.
 She’s so good!